Created on

 On the HUB Side:

-To prevent advertising ADVPN1 routes onto ADVPN2 and ADVPN2 routes onto ADVPN1 using 2 Overlays, the best way is to make use of the Prefix list and create the route map to deny one subnet not to advertise it to others and vice versa as below and apply that in the respective Groups with the route-map.
+To prevent advertising ADVPN1 routes onto ADVPN2 and ADVPN2 routes onto ADVPN1 using 2 Overlays, the best way is to make use of the Prefix list and create the route map to deny one subnet not to advertising it to others, and vice versa, as below, and apply that in the respective Groups with the route-map.

 HUB # show router prefix-list